-In closing, we commend the Air Resources Board for its continuing efforts to provide the people of California with healthy air quality and for demonstrating true leadership in this innovative regulatory program that will significantly reduce PM and NOx emissions from in-use off road diesel vehicles operating in the State.
-We also wish to thank the ARB staff for its willingness to work closely with all interested parties and for its tireless efforts to develop effective implementation strategies.
-Our industry pledges its continued support and commitment to ensure that the desired emission reductions outlined in the Proposed Regulation for In-Use Off-Road Diesel Vehicles are effectively achieved within the time frame specified in the proposal.
+In closing, we ask EPA to grant ARB a waiver for this innovative regulatory program that will significantly reduce PM and NOx emissions from in-use off road diesel vehicles operating in California.
+Our industry pledges its continued support and commitment to ensure that the existing control technologies area available to achieve desired emission reductions outlined in the Regulation for In-Use Off-Road Diesel Vehicles within the time frame specified in the regulation.

-Contact:

-Joseph Kubsh Executive Director Manufacturers of Emission Controls Association 1730 M Street, NW Suite 206 Washington, D.C.
+Contact: Joseph Kubsh Executive Director Manufacturers of Emission Controls Association 1730 M Street, NW Suite 206 Washington, D.C.
 20036 Tel.: (202) 296-4797 E-mail: jkubsh@meca.org